Submit appeal

 ⓘ Information card

-Your completed appeal form (and accompanying documents/evidence) must be received at the Tribunal no later than 14 calendar days after you are sent the notice of the decision by the Home Office on your case (for example, a refusal of your asylum claim).
+Your completed appeal form (and accompanying documents/evidence) must be received at the Tribunal no later than 14 calendar days after you are sent the Home Office’s refusal of your claim.
+Even if you are looking for a lawyer, you can submit your appeal application form online so as not to miss the deadline.

 If you miss this deadline, you may be able to apply for an “out-of-time” appeal but you would have to have good reasons for doing so, and explain these to the Tribunal.
+For instance, perhaps the date you received the letter was after the deadline – and you should explain this.
 The Tribunal may refuse to consider your appeal.

-Read more in the Appeals section of the Right to Remain Toolkit.
+Read more about submitting an application for appeal in the Appeals section of the Right to Remain Toolkit.

 ⚠️ Problem card

-The Home Office refuse your asylum claim and your lawyer says they can no longer represent you, and you have just 14 days to submit your appeal application.
+The Home Office refuses your asylum claim and your lawyer says they can no longer represent you.
+You have just 14 days to submit your appeal application.